xephora/Threat-Remediation-Scripts/CrowdStrike/API/readme.md

 Maintenance tokens dumped to token_list.csv
 ```

+Make sure the CID and secret are inserted into the script, and verify that you have the necessary API permissions.
+Please refer to https://github.com/CrowdStrike/psfalcon/wiki/Uninstall-FalconSensor for the requirements.

 # CrowdStrike API script (queued feature)

 ### The queued feature allows you to run a script on a host that is offline.
 Once the host appears online, the script will run.